LaserQueue/LaserQueue/plugins/plugins.md

 * `queue`: the laserqueue.Queue object holding the jobs.

 ## Printing
 Unlike in a normal program, you shouldn't just edit `color_printing_config`.
 This will edit the process's `color_printing_config`, meaning that the `[Backend]` in the log will become your plugin's name.
-Instead, you use `PluginPrinterInstance`, included in `QueueConfig`.
+Instead, you use `Printer`, included in `QueueConfig`.

-`PluginPrinterInstance` can emulate any function of color_print.
+`Printer` can emulate any function of color_print.
 You may pass it an existing `color_config` when you make it.
 If you don't, it will be a blank one.
-You can use `PluginPrinterInstance.colorconfig` to change the name and color, or you can call `PluginPrinterInstance.setname(string)` or `PluginPrinterInstance.setcolor(string)` to do it for you.
+You can use `Printer.colorconfig` to change the name and color, or you can call `Printer.setname(string)` or `Printer.setcolor(string)` to do it for you.
-To print/get input, use `PluginPrinterInstance.color_print` and `PluginPrinterInstance.color_input`.
+To print/get input, use `Printer.color_print` and `Printer.color_input`.
 They function exactly like the other ones, but they aren't affected by the "colorconfig" argument.